Fraternalilab/POPScomp/README.md

 #### POPScomp *Shiny* server at [popscomp.org](http://popscomp.org:3838)
 Publically available server with an intuitive user interface.
-Results will be stored on the server for maximally one day.
+Results will be stored on the server until midnight (UTC).
 For permanent storage, please download your results via the 'Download' buttons.

 #### FunPDBe